Definition: optical modulators based on the acousto-optic effect

 Usually, an AOM is understood to be an intensity modulator; other acousto-optic devices are suitable for shifting the optical frequency (→ acousto-optic frequency shifter) or the spatial direction (acousto-optic deflectors).

 The key element of an AOM is a transparent crystal (or piece of glass) through which the light propagates.
-A piezoelectric transducer attached to the crystal obtains a strong oscillating electrical signal from an RF driver (often via an impedance matching device) and is used to excite a sound wave with a frequency of the order of 100 MHz and with an acoustic wavelength which is typically between 10 μm and 100 μm.
-The sound wave generates a traveling strain wave in the material.
+A piezoelectric transducer attached to the crystal obtains a strong oscillating electrical signal from an RF driver (often via an impedance matching device).
+The piezo transducer excites a sound wave with a frequency of the order of 100 MHz and with an acoustic wavelength which is typically between 10 μm and 100 μm and an acoustic power e.g. of the order of 1 W to 10 W. The intense sound wave generates a traveling strain wave in the material.
 Through the photo-elastic effect, that leads to a traveling refractive index grating, at which light can experience Bragg diffraction; therefore, AOMs are sometimes called Bragg cells.

 The diffraction process may or may not be polarization-dependent, depending on the device designs (use of longitudinal or shear waves, isotropic or anisotropic material etc.).
 Further, the output polarization is the same as the input polarization for devices with an isotropic interaction, while for anisotropic modulators it is different, and these devices then work only for the correct input polarization.
 For AOMs, the use of longitudinal (compression) waves is most common, where the diffraction efficiency is strongly polarization-dependent.
-Polarization-independent operation can be obtained when using acoustic shear waves (with the acoustic movement in the direction of the laser beam).
+Polarization-independent operation can be obtained when using acoustic shear waves with the acoustic movement in the direction of the laser beam.
+As shear waves are typically slower, one then also obtains a larger Bragg angle, i.e., a better separation of the diffracted beam, which may be advantageous.

 Typically, an AOM is placed in a small box, having two holes or optical windows on opposite sides for the laser beam going through, and a connector for the RF driver.
 Sometimes that box is placed on a rotating table for precise rotational adjustment.